-Filing the Washington Articles of Organization is Easy!
+Filing the Washington Certificate of Formation is Easy!

 Step 1: Get Your Certificate of Formation Forms

 You can download and mail in your Washington Certificate of Formation, or you can create an account and file online.
 For this first step, choose your preferred method below.